E2 VISA INSTRUCTIONS (Americans)

 Always call your consulate to ensure you are familiar with their procedures.

 Each consulate has different processing times (5-15 days), so ask them when it will be ready and let us know as soon as you know so plans can be made.
-If you didn’t go in person, call the consulate to make sure they received your documents and to find out when your visa will be ready.
+If you didn’t go in person, call the consulate to ensure they received your documents and find out when your visa will be ready.

 They might request an interview IN PERSON with the Consul General if they need additional documents and proof.
 Your visa will be processed after that.